 In this blog, we’ll break down the Index Coverage Report, covering its key sections, how to interpret the data, and actionable steps to resolve indexing challenges.

-The Index Coverage Report is a feature within Google Search Console that provides a detailed analysis of a website’s pages and their indexing status.
+The index coverage report in Google Search Console helps website owners understand which pages are indexed, which are excluded, and what issues affect their status.
+If you’re wondering “what does index coverage report do?”, it serves as a diagnostic tool to fix indexing problems.
 It highlights the URLs Google has attempted to index and categorizes them into groups based on their status, such as valid, excluded, or error.

 By reviewing this report, website owners can: